 He received a reward of $104 million under the IRS Whistleblower Program for his invaluable assistance with the case, the largest whistleblower reward ever given.
 His reward has helped to drive massive growth in prosecutions of securities, commodities and tax fraud by demonstrating to both whistleblowers and prosecutors the critical role of this economic incentive to motivate high-level executives to take the substantial risk of exposing crime.

 There are similar stories across industries and sectors – whistleblowers who gave disclosures that changed corporate behavior for the better.
 You can learn more about those here.
-However, as a general matter, whistleblowers have not played a major role in convictions of corrupt fossil fuel or industrial logging companies and, when they have played a role, they have not been rewarded adequately.

 “Whistleblowers have proven time and again that they are the key to exposing and prosecuting law-breaking,” said Stephen M. Kohn, NWC Board Chairman and leading whistleblower attorney.
 “With the protections and incentives provided by the Dodd-Frank Act and other whistleblower laws, we have the ingredients we need to confront likely fraud in the fossil fuel industry.”

 NWC is also working to strengthen laws for climate change whistleblowers around the world.
 In March 2021, a coalition of anti-corruption advocates, including NWC, also wrote letters to each European Union member country urging the parliaments to explicitly recognize and protect climate whistleblowers in their transposition of the 2019 Whistleblowing Directive.
 The letters note that as climate change issues impact a wide spectrum of laws, rules, and regulations, which are constantly evolving, these parliaments must enact provisions that are flexible enough to cover this developing area.